Skip to main content

 Note that regular expressions require escaping a number of characters

-Saving Google snippets that contain the original query.
+Saving Google snippets that contain the source query

-As a string for comparison, we explicitly specify [% query %] - a variable that contains the query, select Sensitive to search for a substring with case sensitivity:
+We explicitly specify the [% query %] - variable that contains the query as the comparison string, select Case sensitive for case-sensitive substring search: